AcademySoftwareFoundation/aswf-sample-project/SECURITY.md

 The description of a CVE should provide enough details to distinguish it from other vulnerabilies.
-The description should identify the nature of the vulnerability, the software component and/or product together with the affected version, together with an indication of the implications of the vulnerability.
+The description should identify the nature of the vulnerability, the software component and/or product together with the affected version(s), together with an indication of the implications of the vulnerability.
 See the CVE Project's documentation on [key details phrasing](http://cveproject.github.io/docs/content/key-details-phrasing.pdf)